sarahkfriday/CPPNArtEvolution/README.md

 4 | 2 | 3 | 1 of the images is used as both a template and pattern
 5 | 2 | 3 |
 6 - up | 1 | 5 - up | Multiple images are used in each pattern

+Tile images are used as input to the Wave Function Collapse algorithm to make patterns.
+Below is an example of assembling a Zentangle from pattern and template images.
+Tile 1 and Tile 2 are made into distinct pattern images.
+The patterns are then inserted into template image.
+Pattern 1 fills the black area of the template while Pattern 2 fills the non-black.

 For this project, we have edited InteractiveEvolutionTask, which is implemented by a few other "tasks", such as breedesizer and animationbreeder.
 As a result, these tasks will also have a Zentangle button, but it will not function in those tasks.